jpincode/school-system/README.md

 - **Controller**: Classes em `presentations/controllers` (agora usando DTOs)

 ### Repository Pattern
-- Abstração da persistência de dados
+- Data persistence abstraction
-- Implementado em `models/repositories`
+- Implemented in `models/repositories`
-- Gerenciado pelo ManagerRepository
+- Managed by ManagerRepository

 ### Singleton Pattern
-- Implementado no ManagerRepository para garantir instância única
+- Implemented in ManagerRepository to ensure a single instance
-- Centraliza o acesso aos repositórios
+- Centralizes repository access
-- Garante consistência no acesso aos dados
+- Ensures data consistency

 ### DTO Pattern
-- Utilizado para transferir dados entre camadas de forma desacoplada
+- Used to transfer data between layers in a decoupled way

-## 🔍 Validações
+## 🔍 Validations
-- Matrícula única para alunos
+- Unique registration number for students
-- Email único para alunos
+- Unique email for students
-- Código único para disciplinas
+- Unique code for subjects
-- Campos obrigatórios não podem estar vazios
+- Required fields cannot be empty
-- Confirmação para exclusões
+- Confirmation for deletions

-## 🤝 Contribuindo
+## 🤝 Contributing
-1. Faça um fork do projeto
+1. Fork the project
-2. Crie uma branch para sua feature (`git checkout -b feature/nova-feature`)
+2. Create a branch for your feature (`git checkout -b feature/new-feature`)
-3. Commit suas mudanças (`git commit -m 'Adiciona nova feature'`)
+3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push para a branch (`git push origin feature/nova-feature`)
+4. Push to the branch (`git push origin feature/new-feature`)
-5. Abra um Pull Request
+5. Open a Pull Request

-## 📄 Licença
+## 📄 License
-Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](LICENSE) file for more details.

-## 📫 Contato
+## 📫 Contact
 - Email: joaoaraujo.developer@gmail.com
 - LinkedIn: [João Paulo](https://www.linkedin.com/in/joaodevv/)
 - GitHub: [jpdevv](https://github.com/jpdevv)